Let’s work together to create a great neighborhood event.

 June 1, 2019 - Payments due

 Summer Free For All often receives more applications than can be accommodated in our summer schedule.
 This application does not guarantee selection.

 In the event that we receive more applications than we can schedule events, community groups whose events were canceled in 2018 get priority.
 Other applications will be weighed, giving preference to; organizations that represent culturally-specific, access-based, or under-served communities; organizations that partner with other organizations to put on the event; events that would most evenly spread the geographic distribution of Concerts in the Park throughout the city.

 - Can we have a barbecue?
 Permits are required for barbecues in any Portland park.
 Please contact Oregon Health Authority and Portland Fire & Rescue.

 - What can we do to promote our event?
 Some ways to get the word out include local business sponsorships, partnering with other community groups to host the event, pre-summer fundraisers, creating a unique poster/image for the event, and using social media.
 However, you may not use PP&R logos as it takes special permissions and guidelines.

 - How can we fundraise?
 Host a pre-event community fundraiser such as a raffle, auction or online fundraiser, apply for grants, or contact your local community organizations and businesses for sponsorship.
-Sponsor benefits for 2018 can be found at portlandoregon.gov/parks/sffasponsor.
+Sponsor benefits for 2019 can be found at portlandoregon.gov/parks/sffasponsor.